MayJuun/senzing-demo/readme.md

 - Install `VNC Viewer`
 - Point to 'Localhost: 5901'

-## Synthea to Senzing
+## Synthea<sup>TM</sup> to Senzing

-  - This branch is to show how to use this to create patients using synthea, and transform them into Senzing patients.
+  - This branch is to show how to use this to create patients using Synthea<sup>TM</sup>, and transform them into Senzing patients
+  - Synthea<sup>TM</sup> is patient generating software from [here](https://github.com/synthetichealth/synthea), I don't think I'm breaking any rules since it's open source by hosting it as part of this repo, but if I am, please let me know, and I'll remove it
   - You can try and use the senzing directory in this repo, although it may not work properly
   - If it doesn't, you can follow the [instructions](https://github.com/synthetichealth/synthea)
   - Briefly